BattleTech: Wolves on the Border

 Wolves on the Border is a novel by Robert N. Charrette published by ROC in 1989, and again in 1996.

 Plot summary

-Wolves on the Border is a BattleTech novel set in the 3020s, which revolves around Minobu Tetsuhara, a Mechwarrior and Samurai of the Draconis Combine, and the infamous mercenary unit Wolf's Dragoons.
+Wolves on the Border is a BattleTech novel set in the 3020s about the Mechwarrior named Minobu Tetsuhara, who is also a Samurai of the Draconis Combine, and the Wolf's Dragoons mercenary unit.

 Reception

 Andy Butcher reviewed Wolves on the Border for Arcane magazine, rating it a 7 out of 10 overall.
 Butcher comments that "Wolves On The Border compares very favourably to Charrette's Shadowrun novels, effectively capturing the atmosphere of the Battletech universe."